 I’ve been busy recording my new album with Money Mark producing.
 We’re just about done tracking.
-Hoping for an early 2016 release.
+Hopefully 2016 release…

 I’ve been busy recording my new album with Money Mark producing.
 We’re just about done tracking.
-Hoping for an early 2016 release.
+Hopefully 2016 release…

 I’ll be playing tomorrow at this Robyn Hitchcock tribute show on the West Side of Los Angeles.